Create Quality Video at Home for Online or Hybrid Classes

 - Be aware that some computer hardware and operating systems may not support virtual backgrounds.

-- Prepare a low-cost backdrop such as curtains or blinds of a solid light color, for example, white, light brown, or light grey.
+- Prepare a low-cost backdrop such as curtains or blinds of a solid light color, for example, white, light brown, or light gray.
 A solid light color provides more contrast and an even surface for lighting, improving the chances that you will “pop” from the background and appear without shadow.

 Remember you’re always on